The History of Classified Senate Scholarships

 The 100% cotton coverlets went on sale in early 1994 and were an immediate hit!
 Within a few short months, over 2,300 coverlets had been sold with an additional 1,500 ordered!
 What started as an idea to raise funds to endow one annual scholarship, evolved into a highly successful sales campaign that quickly netted more than $60,000 that endowed four annual scholarships.

-This scholarship is for an Ohio resident from the following Appalachian counties: Athens, Hocking, Meigs, Morgan, Perry, Vinton, or Washington counties.
-Applicants must be an American minority (African American, Hispanic/Latino, Native American or Asian American/Pacific Islander) full-time junior or senior student with an established financial need and a 2.5 cumulative grade point average.
+Classified Senate Multicultural Scholarship for Appalachian Students (first awarded 2005-06)This scholarship is for an Ohio resident from the following Appalachian counties: Athens, Hocking, Meigs, Morgan, Perry, Vinton, or Washington counties.
+Applicant must be an American minority (African American, Hispanic/Latino, Native American or Asian American/Pacific Islander) full-time junior or senior student with an established financial need and a 2.5 cumulative grade point average.
 This scholarship is for one year and is non-renewable.

 On October 17, 1996, four Ohio University students were recognized as the first recipients of the new scholarships.
 The scholarships and recipients were:

 - CSAC Academic Scholarshipwas awarded to Jennifer Maurer of Westerville, a sophomore business major on the Athens campus with a 3.94 GPA.

-CSAC Non-Traditional Scholarship was awarded to Marilyn Eitel of Chillicothe, a senior psychology major on the Chillicothe campus with a 3.67 GPA.
+- CSAC Non-Traditional Scholarship was awarded to Marilyn Eitel of Chillicothe, a senior psychology major on the Chillicothe campus with a 3.67 GPA.

-Classified Senate Multicultural Scholarship for Appalachian Studentswas awarded in 2005 to the first recipient, Janelle Nichols.
+- Classified Senate Multicultural Scholarship for Appalachian Studentswas awarded in 2005 to the first recipient, Janelle Nichols.